GeoscienceAustralia/BAL/docs/training/execution.rst

    :alt: BAL calculation progress dialog
    :figclass: align-center

-   Progress dialog for the BAL calculation.
+   Progress dialogue for the BAL calculation.

 Depending on the extent of the region, and the horizontal resolution of the DEM and classified vegetation data, the analysis will take anywhere from less than a minute to several hours to execute.
-When the analysis is complete, the BAL calculation dialog will indicate successful completion:
+When the analysis is complete, the BAL calculation dialogue will indicate successful completion:

 .. figure:: /docs/images/001_bal_calculation_log.png